-The so-called Rule of Thirds states that, in order to take well balanced, interesting photos, your images should be mentally divided into 3 equal columns and 3 equal rows with the highlights of your composition placed on the intersections.
-Well, when you’re eye to the lens with a red squirrel, or something more exotic, does it really matter?
+The so-called Rule of Thirds states that, in order to make well-balanced, interesting photos, your images should be mentally divided into 3 equal columns and 3 equal rows with the highlights of your composition placed on the intersections.
+Well, when your eye to the lens with a red squirrel, or something more exotic, does it really matter?
 And talking of eyes, classic photography rule #2 – use eye contact to bring the subject matter to life.

 The idea is that you are attempting to capture the spirit and character of your animal, so why not have a wary and ready-to-flee animal, glancing away from the camera, signaling its desire to run, or a distant lone stag on a barren moorland with nothing else in the shot?
 Surely capturing this spirit and preserving it is more important than following rules?

-Animals in their natural habitat, going about their daily lives are not going to wait around for you to take the perfect shot, and nor should they.
+Animals in their natural habitat, going about their daily lives, are not going to wait around for you to take the perfect shot, nor should they.
 A wildlife photographer generally wants to capture just that – life being wild.